aoloe/atom-screen-recorder/README.md

 But PR are welcome :smile:

 ## Install
+From Atom go to Settings ➔ Install or with the command `Settings View:Install Packages and Themes` and then search for `screen-recorder`

-With apm:
+Or with apm:
 ```bash
 apm install screen-recorder
 ```
-Or Settings ➔ Packages ➔ Search for `screen-recorder`

 ## Commands